elastic/ecctl/docs/ecctl_deployment_search.md

   -a, --all-matches   Uses a cursor to return all matches of the query (ignoring the size in the query).
 This can be used to query more than 10k results.
   -f, --file string   JSON file that contains JSON-style domain-specific language query -h, --help          help for search
+      --size int32    Defines the size per request when using the --all-matches option. (default 500)
 ```

 ### Options inherited from parent commands